Estaqq/skl-season-ensemble/README.md

 ============================================================

 **skl_seas_ens** is a classifier which manages a ensemble of base classifiers.
-We evaluating, we choose the base classifier which is responsible for the 'season' which our data belongs to, which is determined based on a 'temporal' feature of our data.
+When evaluating, we choose the base classifier which is responsible for the 'season' which our data belongs to, which is determined based on a 'temporal' feature of our data.
 When training this classifier, we exclude data which is temporally to far removed from the season it is responsible for.